 "Archer Hadley represents the best of true Texas grit.
 With a big dream and the determination to achieve it, Archer rose above the challenges he faced and proved that Texans despite all obstacles—can do anything they set their minds to.
 It just takes an idea and the guts to strive for it.” - Governor Greg Abbott

 "Archer is an inspiration to me and many others.
 His dedication to giving back, doing good, and moving us to be the best version of ourselves is transforming communities across the world.
 Our family is honored to call him a friend and we personally look forward to supporting Archer’s Challenge.” - Fayruz Benyousef

-ARCHER'S H-E-B CHALLENGE TUE.
+ARCHER'S H-E-B EMPLOYEE CHALLENGE TUE.
 OCT 16: Archer's Challenge is grateful to announce that H-E-B Tournament of Champions is our presenting sponsor.
 But H-E-B goes well beyond writing a check.
-H-E-B has requested 100 wheelchairs at 10 central Texas stores, greatly expanding it's participation from last year.
+H-E-B has requested 100 wheelchairs at 10 central Texas stores.
 On October 16th, employees at each store will get shopping lists.
 They will shop in wheelchairs with a shopping basket on their laps and go through checkout.
 H-E-B will generously donate the bought items to the Central Texas Food Bank.
 Registration is open to H-E-B employees only.

-ARCHER'S UNIVERSITY OF TEXAS CHALLENGE WED.
+ARCHER'S UNIVERSITY OF TEXAS STUDENT CHALLENGE WED.
 OCT 17: Hosted by the Texas Wranglers, Archer's Challenge comes to the University of Texas at Austin at 8:00AM on Wednesday.
 Students and faculty at UT will attend classes, teach, and get around campus in wheelchairs.
 Last year over 200 people participated in the sold out event.
-The Challenge will start and finish at the West Mall.
+The Challenge will start and finish in front of PCL Library.
 Registration is open to all UT students, staff and faculty.